toni5rovic/npfl120/hw06-delex-parsing/report.md

 - use new treebanks
 - use new UDPipe models
 - train a delexicalized parser on a source language treebank
-- apply it to my cross-lingually-POS-tagged target-language data
+- apply it to cross-lingually-POS-tagged target-language data
 - report parsing accuracies (LAS, UAS)

 # Report

-First, Turkish delexicalized parser model is trained on the UD training data for Turksih language.
+First, Turkish delexicalized parser model is trained on the UD training data for Turkish language.
 - Script: [train_turkish.sh](./train_turkish.sh)
 - Parameters: `embedding_form=0;embedding_feats=0;iterations=5`